PaulGoes/DonkeyKong-Randomized/README.md

 - The game doesn't select boards that are not in the original game: Pies L=01, Springs L=01 and Pies L=02.

 Normally the overall progress in the game is shown by the level.
 But in this game that is of no use because the level is randomly chosen between 1 and 5.
 To show the progress a randomization count is displayed that counts the number of performed randomizations.

+On most other emulators (e.g. WolfMame) you can play this game by replacing the original dkong.zip by this Reverse version of the dkong.zip.
+You have to start the emulator without checksum checking (in WolfMame by starting it from the command line and specifying the romname).